West Cabin The Hermitage - Andrew Jackson House, Nashville Tennessee

 In the nineteenth-century, the log cabin assumed a mythic quality.
 Its legend, and popular appeal, grew to new proportions in political campaigns after 1840.
 After Andrew Jackson's successful run for the Presidency against the eastern establishment, candidates claimed their origins in a log cabin.
 William Henry Harrison was among the first to do so.
 The cabin became a synonym for humble and somehow more true origins, for being self-made men in a democratic system, and for the strength of character shaped by a frontier past.
 Roots in a log cabin also identified the political hopefuls with their western constituency.

 The West Cabin required several skilled artisans but not the services of an architect for its genesis.
-The talents necessary to build the cabin were those held by a comer man, who knew the nuances of linking the ends of timbers meeting at the comers of the structure, and those of the carpenters, who learned how to carve wood into pieces of trim, add details to structural members, and connect parts in a neat joint or a clean edge.
-The comer man was responsible for making the building stand, while the carpenter bore the task of making the interior fashionable and more comfortable.
-The comer man and the carpenter could be the same person.
+The talents necessary to build the cabin were those held by a corner man, who knew the nuances of linking the ends of timbers meeting at the corners of the structure, and those of the carpenters, who learned how to carve wood into pieces of trim, add details to structural members, and connect parts in a neat joint or a clean edge.
+The corner man was responsible for making the building stand, while the carpenter bore the task of making the interior fashionable and more comfortable.
+The corner man and the carpenter could be the same person.

 Building the cabin according to the folk knowledge, that had manifested itself in architectural expression regionally since the 1780s, meant that the conception and execution of the horizontal log house happened on a local level.
 Half-dovetail notches held the log house together and inside planed, vertically aligned boards formed partition walls through their tongue and groove joints.
 The essentially square house shape, with its exterior chimney at the gable end and stone foundation piers, reflects the base housing unit for all log structures: the single pen.